 - All team members must sign a waiver & turn it in!
 Did we say this?

-- Age and sex handicap for each team member will be added together for the team handicap.
+- Handicaps for each team member will be added together for the team handicap.

-- This % will be deducted from the total finishing time to determine YOUR ADJUSTED HANDICAP TIME.
+- The team's % will be deducted from the total finishing time to determine YOUR ADJUSTED HANDICAP TIME.

 - Example: A 52-year-old woman would get a 25.5% handicap.
 If everyone else on the team was male and under 41 the team would get a 5.1% handicap (25.5/5) Confused?
 You should be!

 - Another team member may complete the leg of an injured teammate from the point of injury.An injured member is out of the race.